Band members Related acts

 Produced by Vail with Gene Page arranging, "Another Day, Another Lifetime" showcased a set of ten originals penned by singer/keyboardist Hansen.
 Lots of reviewers have slapped The David with a Baroque/sunshine pop label and while there's certainly some of that genre in their repertoire (check out ''), that label was limiting, if not outright misleading.
 Like competitors such as The Association, Curt Boetcher, Orange Colored Skies, etc., tracks such as 'Another Day, Another Lifetime/I Would Like To Know', 'Now To You' and 'Mirrors of Wood' offered up an intriguing blend of classic pop moves with occasional nods to psychedelia, then cutting-edge eastern musical influences, and cool studio experimentation.
 Unlike lots of their competitors, the album distinguished itself from the competition by virtue of the fact almost all of the horn and string arrangements actually added to the collection's appeal - check out 'Tell Me More'.
 Credit arranger Gene Page.
 The other strength these guys has stemmed from the fact that while they were comfortable playing pop, without breaking a sweat they could rock out.
 Skeptics need only check out the driving fuzz and organ propelled 'I'm Not Alone', the equally impressive 'Tell Me More', or 'Professor Crawford'.
 Personal favorites included the psych-drenched 'Time M' and 'Of Our Other Days'.

-- For a group of guys still in their teens, 'Another Day, Another Lifetime/I Would Like To Know' showcased a surprising amount of confidence and a willingness to experiment.
+For a group of guys still in their teens, 'Another Day, Another Lifetime/I Would Like To Know' showcased a surprising amount of confidence and a willingness to experiment.
 Kudos to VMC management for allowing the band to go beyond the normal two minute slice of mundane top-40 pap.
-The result was a great slice of sunshine pop complete with wild orchestration (courtesy of Gene Page), nice harmony vocals and a distinctive rock edge (it even sported a raga segment), this w as the kind of material Curt Boetcher and bands like The Association would have killed to get their hands on. rating: **** stars
+The result was a great slice of sunshine pop complete with wild orchestration (courtesy of Gene Page), nice harmony vocals and a distinctive Indian raga influence.
+This was the kind of material Curt Boetcher and bands like The Association would have killed to get their hands on.

-- The Farfisa organ and fuzz guitar propelled rocker 'Iím Not Alone' was one of the album's commercial highpoint.
-Imagine The Monkees being allowed to cut a real rock song and you'd have a feel for what this pounding gem sounded like. rating: ***** stars
+The Farfisa organ and fuzz guitar propelled rocker 'Iím Not Alone' was one of the album's commercial highpoint.
+Imagine The Monkees being allowed to cut a real rock song and you'd have a feel for what this pounding gem sounded like.
+The track was tapped as the album's lone single:

-- Showcasing Hansen on lead vocals and Doors-styled keyboards, 'Sweet December' found the band taking a stab at a double time slice of garage grunge.
-Moody and quite likeable. rating: **** stars
+Showcasing Hansen on lead vocals and Doors-styled keyboards, 'Sweet December' found the band taking a stab at a double time slice of garage grunge.
+Moody and quite likeable.

-- 'Tell Me More' showed these guys could handle top-40 styled jangle rock.
+'Tell Me More' showed these guys could handle top-40 styled jangle rock.
 Great melody with one of those hooks that bore into your head and won't let go.
-Even better was Harrison's frantic drumming (move over Keith Moon) and Bird's freak out closing guitar solo. rating: **** stars
+Even better was Harrison's frantic drumming (move over Keith Moon) and Bird's freak out closing guitar solo.

-- Side two opened up with a great slice of psych-tinged jangle-rock.
+Side two opened up with a great slice of psych-tinged jangle-rock.
 Imagine 1967-era Roger McGuinn and company getting away from Bob Dylan covers and you'd get a feel for this one.
-With angelic harmony vocals, a killer hook and a fantastic splash of fuzz guitar, this was easily one of the album highlights. rating: **** stars
+With angelic harmony vocals, a killer guitar hook (trying shaking it out of your head), and a fantastic splash of fuzz guitar, this was easily one of the album highlights.

-- Full of reverb, effects treated vocals, and haunting keyboards, 'Time M' was two blatantly psychedelic offerings. rating: **** stars
+Full of reverb, effects treated vocals, and haunting keyboards, 'Time M' was two blatantly psychedelic offerings.

-- 'So Much More' was another pop song covered in heavy, psych-tinged orchestration.
-Unfortunately, while Hansen and company gave it their all, unlike the other tracks, on this they were largely swallowed up by the arrangements. rating: ** stars
+'So Much More' was another pop song covered in heavy, psych-tinged orchestration.
+Unfortunately, while Hansen and company gave it their all, unlike the other tracks, on this they were largely swallowed up by the arrangements.

-- Complete with hypnotic one-two beat, Bird's effects treated guitar, Hansen's lysegenic soaked vocals, and some "Magical Mystery Tour" styled orchestration, 'Mirrors of Wood' was a classic slice of psychedelia.
-Very cool song. rating: **** stars
+Complete with hypnotic one-two beat, Bird's effects treated guitar, Hansen's lysegenic soaked vocals, and some "Magical Mystery Tour" styled orchestration, 'Mirrors of Wood' was a classic slice of psychedelia.
+Very cool song.

 In summary all ten tracks were worth hearing, and my only real complaint would be that clocking in at a hair over 31 minutes the set was simply too short.
 Shame they never recorded a follow-up.
 Not exactly rare and the set's been reissued a couple of times, however original copies still command fairly high prices.
 (By the way, the album sounds great on a high end stereo or with a pair of good headphones.)